|Minimum required KDE 4.x|

 One important note is that bup will work regardless of which filesystem is used on the external drive.
 You can use NTFS or FAT32, unlike some other backup solutions which require hard links to work!

 A small program running in the background.
 It will monitor to see when your backup destination is available, schedule and run your backup plans.
 It has a system tray icon that shows up when a backup destination is available.

-- local filesystem, monitored for availability.
-That means you can set a destination folder which only exist when perhaps a network shared drive is mounted and Kup will detect when it becomes available.
+- local filesystem path, monitored for availability.
+That means you can set a destination folder which only exist when perhaps a eSATA harddrive or a network shared drive is mounted and Kup will detect when it becomes available.